thegetty/quire-docs/content/docs-v1/contents-menu.md

 ### TOCs for Individual Sections

-As mentioned above, you can create multiple levels of subsections in Quire publications.
-You can also create TOCs for those individual sections.
-This can be useful, for example, in collection catalogues where you want a `grid` TOC displaying the objects in that catalogue section, or for a collected papers volume where you want to show the abstracts for the pages in the section.
+In Quire you can include multiple levels of sub-sections.
+Add sections by creating new directories within existing directories.
+For example, catalogue entries in a collection catalogue would appear within a `/content/catalogue/` directory.
+You could create additional directories within the `/content/catalogue/` directory to further organize your content.
+You would also need to include an  `index.md` file in each sub-section to act as a section landing page and TOC.
+This can be useful in collection catalogues where you want a `grid` TOC displaying the objects in that catalogue section or for a collected papers volume where you want to show the abstracts for the pages in the section.

 Once you have created your sub-section add an `index.md` file with `layout: table-of-contents` included in the page YAML.
 This will create a landing page that serves as the TOC for that particular sub-section.
 The TOC name will match the title used in the page YAML of the `index.md` file.